CenturyLinkCloud/PublicKB/General/LumenCloud/lumen-cloud-data-center-locations.md

 {{{
-  "title": "Lumen Edge Computing Locations",
+  "title": "Lumen Edge Computing Solutions Locations", "date": "1-20-2021",
-  "date": "1-06-2021",
   "author": "Brandy Smith",
   "attachments": [],
   "contentIsHTML": false
 }}}
-Lumen is rapidly adding Edge Computing locations across the globe to provide customers low-latency hardware on-demand to power the workloads of next-gen technology.
+Lumen is rapidly adding Edge Computing Solutions locations across the globe to provide customers low-latency hardware on-demand to power the workloads of next-gen technology.
 This document will be updated as we add new locations.

-Below are tables that provide locations and availabilty for the expanding Edge Computing locations across the Lumen portfolio.
+Below are tables that provide locations and availabilty for the expanding Edge Computing Solutions locations across the Lumen portfolio.

 * **Lumen Public Cloud (LPC)**: (formerly CenturyLink Public Cloud) Multi-tenant computing service that enables flexible virtual machines and other datacenter services in a pay-as-you-go model.
-* **Lumen Edge Compute (LEC)**: Bare-metal compute service, launching early 2021, that enables pay-as-you-go server hardware on-demand.
+* **Lumen Edge Bare Metal**: Bare-metal compute service, launching early 2021, that enables pay-as-you-go server hardware on-demand.
 Over time, the Lumen Public Cloud service will be migrated to run on the Lumen Edge Cloud.
 * **Lumen Edge Colocation**: Sites operated by Lumen as well as from partner facilities in a re-sale model.
 Any colocation model can be on-boarded as an Edge Hosting Environment where we can support a range of hybrid infrastructure managed services.